tpascarella/sr50/docs/lifestyle/minimalism.md

 A surprisingly fun part of being a minimalist is that you are incredibly efficient at resource management.
 Everything has a purpose, nothing goes to waste, you run very lean, and your possessions take up as little space as necessary.

 As mentioned in the shopping section, I want you to treat purchasing like a military resupply.
 Settle on a time frame between purchases (Once a month, once a quarter) and then do some real research into the things you want to buy.
 Really evaluate how you will use it on a daily basis and whether the price is worth the expected value.
 If you won't use it every day, be very skeptical about investing heavily into it.

+Over time, ask if you can make a zero waste swap for these items before rebuying.

 ## Everything Should Have a Purpose